daizigege/CanFG/README.md

-For input faces (whether training or test), the face alignment processing code must be employed to resize them to 128 pixels with "data_pre-processing"
+## For input faces (whether training or test), the face alignment processing code must be employed to resize them to 128 pixels with "data_pre-processing"

 ![image](Teaser_Image.png)

+## Just for testing
+run generate_protected_paried_data.py

+## Training a new model: (There may be code errors that have not yet been fixed.)

 Step one: training the Auxiliary Physical Identity Remover